Lee makes landfall with near-hurricane strength in Canada after moving up Atlantic Ocean

 In the coastal town of Searsport, Maine, a 51-year-old man died Saturday after a large tree limb fell on his vehicle, according to the Associated Press.
 The incident happened as high winds were hitting the area.
 Police Chief Brian Lunt said the electricity had to be cut to downed power lines before the man could be taken from the vehicle, according to the AP.

 Lee made landfall in far western Nova Scotia at around 4 p.m.
 EDT, the hurricane center said.
-As of 8 p.m.
-EDT, Lee had maximum sustained winds near 65 mph, and it was forecast to weaken in the coming days.
-The storm's center was located about 40 miles east-southeast of Eastport, Maine, and about 130 miles west of Halifax, Nova Scotia, the hurricane center said.
+As of 11 p.m.
+EDT, Lee had maximum sustained winds near 60 mph, and it was forecast to weaken in the coming days.
+The storm's center was located about 80 miles northeast of Eastport, Maine, and about 105 miles northwest of Halifax, Nova Scotia, the hurricane center said.
 Lee was moving north at 14 mph.

-In Massachusetts, Lee pounded coastal areas with gusts as high as 63 mph, CBS News Boston reports.
+In Massachusetts, Lee pounded coastal areas with gusts as high as 63 mph, CBS News Boston reported.
 Dozens of flights were canceled in the state, according to FlightAware.

 President Biden approved a federal emergency declaration for the state on Saturday, authorizing the Federal Emergency Management Agency to coordinate any relief efforts.
 Mr. Biden approved a similar declaration for Maine on Thursday.